Open-EO/openeo-python-client/docs/machine_learning.rst

 ---------

-Let's focus on training a classification model, where we try to predict something like a land cover type or crop type based on predictors we derive from EO data.
+Let's focus on training a classification model, where we try to predict a class like a land cover type or crop type based on predictors we derive from EO data.
 For example, assume we have a GeoJSON FeatureCollection of sample points and a corresponding classification target value as follows::